 How to Fix Touch ID Not Working in App Store

 Another common Touch ID problem is when you cannot use it in the App Store.
 Sometimes this is related to to the need to re-train Touch ID, but other times it is a software issue.
-Some users on iOS 8.3 reported that Touch ID no longer showed up on the App Store.
+Some users on older versions of iOS reported that Touch ID no longer showed up on the App Store.
 This should fix that Touch ID problem and most other App Store Touch ID issues.

 Go to Settings -> Touch ID & Passcode -> Enter your Passcode.
 Then turn off iTunes & App Store.
 Reboot your iPhone or iPad.
 Go back to Touch ID & Passcode in Settings and turn iTunes & App Store back on.

 This should solve the bug that stopped Touch ID from working in the App Store.
 Keep in mind you still must enter a Passcode after 24 hours of no purchases.

 How to Fix Touch ID Not Working at All

 There is an off-chance that your Touch ID sensor will break.
 Although rare in this instance nothing you do will work and you will not be able to train Touch ID.

 If this is the case you can try a hard reset to completely wipe your iPhone and set it up like new.
 This may resolve the problem, but if it does not you will need to visit an Apple Store or send the iPhone in for repair.

 How to Fix Touch ID Problems In Cold or Winter

 When it is cold out or during winter there is an increase in Touch ID problems.
 The cold weather wears your hands greatly and it can often change the print just enough to make Touch ID stop working.